phlalx/suggestions/README.md

 This is very basic and was done as an opportunity to play with docker, spark and redis.

-The web app which uses [flask](http://flask.pocoo.org), [pyspark](https://spark.apache.org/docs/0.9.0/api/pyspark/index.html), [redis-py](https://redis-py.readthedocs.io/en/latest/) and is based on the [docker tutorial](https://docs.docker.com/get-started/).
+The web app uses [flask](http://flask.pocoo.org), [pyspark](https://spark.apache.org/docs/0.9.0/api/pyspark/index.html), [redis-py](https://redis-py.readthedocs.io/en/latest/) and is based on the [docker tutorial](https://docs.docker.com/get-started/).
 It is implemented as simple REST API with an AJAX client.

 Launch redis with: